Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 weight: 525
 date: 2022-09-15
 ---
-The following topics provide details on obtaining insights into your activity.
+Obtaining insights into your activity.

+## Related topics

+See the following topics for related information.